 As you can see, there isn’t really a lot to choose between the two bikes, specification wise.
 The Carrera Crossfire E is specifically available in a Women’s frame, whereas the Riverside 500 has a unisex frame design.

 Having ridden both bikes, what do I personally think?
 To be honest there isn’t really a lot in it.
 I am biased towards the Decathlon bike, even though there is hardly any weight difference when compared with the Crossfire.
 It just feels a bit lighter and more responsive.

 The plus point with Halfords of course, is there is one in every large town and city in the UK, while Decathlon stores are a bit few and far between.

 I prefer the look of the Riverside 500, it is a very well designed and thought out bike.
-Ultimately, if it comes down to price, then the Decathlon bike wins the comparison hands down.
+Ultimately, if it comes down to price, then the Decathlon bike is a bit cheaper.
 If it was my money, I would go for the Riverside.

 If you have a Halfords and Decathlon nearby, I would go and check both bikes out in the flesh and see which one suits you best.